Germany continues to deport Ethiopians despite Tigray crisis | DW | 05.02.2021

-German authorities sent asylum seekers back to Ethiopia last year, despite the challenges posed by the coronavirus pandemic and Tigray's conflict.
-Opposition politicians and human rights groups condemn the move.
+German authorities sent asylum-seekers back to Ethiopia last year despite the challenges posed by the coronavirus pandemic and the Tigray conflict.
+Opposition politicians and human rights groups have condemned the move.

 December 28, 2020, was a day Mimi T. is not going to forget.
 All her hopes were dashed after she was forced on a flight back to Ethiopia with four German police officers in tow.
 According to advocacy groups, Mimi had come to Germany in 2009 after facing prosecution by the Ethiopian government for being an opposition member.
 She had also suffered from sexual abuse and arrest.
 In German, Mimi was treated for depression and post-traumatic stress disorder.